sara-service/webapp/docs/shib.md

 - wait 1-2 hours (or overnight) until SP shows up in federation metadata
 - follow any orders and/or liberally apply bribes
 - rinse and repeat for production – you cannot join production directly, you have to be in the test federation first
+- keep a test instance around for testing if at all possible. testing in production can go chernobyl.

 Konstanz: fill https://www.kim.uni-konstanz.de/services/administrieren-und-wartung/shibboleth-service-provider/shibboleth-sp-beantragen/
 (in the end it's still a manual process though)